miscreant/meta/README.md

 | :yellow_heart:    | Fine <img src="https://raw.githubusercontent.com/miscreant/miscreant.github.io/master/images/thisisfine.png" width="16" height="16"> |
 | :broken_heart:    | Bad       |

-† Previous drafts of the AES-GCM-SIV specification were vulnerable to [key recovery attacks].
-  These attacks are being addressed in newer drafts of the specification.

-‡ Work is underway in the IRTF CFRG to provide an informational RFC for AES-GCM-SIV.
+† Work is underway in the IRTF CFRG to provide an informational RFC for AES-GCM-SIV.
   For more information, see [draft-irtf-cfrg-gcmsiv][AES-GCM-SIV].

 When standardization work around [AES-GCM-SIV] is complete, it will be